 [Regulation 17 amended in Gazette 29 Jun 2001 p.
 3131.]

-18. Choice of tender
+18. Rejecting and accepting tenders

 (1) A tender is required to be rejected unless it is submitted at a place, and within the time, specified in the invitation for tenders.

 (2) A tender that is submitted at a place, and within the time, specified in the invitation for tenders but that fails to comply with any other requirement specified in the invitation may be rejected without considering the merits of the tender.